Summary

 2 - If your chain contains the expired R3 after it's expiry, reboot your server to clear cached chains.

-3 - If the chain issue persists, re-request your certificate in Certify The Web to force a binding refresh or choose Certificate > Advanced > Actions > Re-apply Certificate To Bindings.
+3 - If the chain issue persists, re-request your certificate in the app to force a binding refresh or choose Certificate > Advanced > Actions > Re-apply Certificate To Bindings

 Server fixes and how to switch chain before (or after) expiry